anderson-81/crud-sharp/README.md

-# CRUD-Sharp--sqlite
+# CrudSharp

 1 - Description:
-  - Prototype of CRUD in C# with SQLite.
+  - Prototype of CRUD in C# with SQL Server (LocalDB).
 Uses the concept of database transaction.

 2 - This CRUD has:
   - Login (SHA512)